rottencandy/vimkubectl/README.md

   - `gr` to refresh/update the list of resources.

-  - `ii` to open and edit the manifest of the resource under cursor, in the current window(opens in `YAML` format)
+  - `ii` (think, "insert mode") to open and edit the manifest of the resource under cursor, in the current window(opens in `YAML` format)

   - `is` to open in a split.